joseph-lozano/blog_generator/site/posts/2021-03-15-testing-part-2.md

 The meat of the module is in the `handle_call(:get, ...)` function.
 If the time since the last request is greater than the minimum time we should wait.
 We need to pause until that amount of time has passed.

-This is obviously not production quality code, as there are way too many edge-cases not handled, but it is complex enough to really make us wonder how we are going to test this.
+This is obviously not production quality code, as there are way too many edge-cases not handled, (and performance is terrible) but it is complex enough to really make us wonder how we are going to test this.

 Here's the dirty secret: We can't test this.
 At least not safely.
 Any test of the `get()` function will call an external API.
 Bad news considering this is the same API we are trying to rate-limit!